Poxxy/EvilTriangle/README.md

 # EvilTriangle

-OpenGL used to render a red triangle to screen.
+Using OpenGL, triangles get rendered to the screen to create a scene.